-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Covered Health The Amount You Pay The Amount You Pay What are the Limitations & Exceptions?

-Does the Annual Network Non Network
+Care Service Network Out-of-Network

-Deductible Apply?
 Yes Yes

 Home Health Care

 For Out-of-Network Benefits you must obtain prior authorization five business days before receiving services including nutritional foods and private duty nursing or as soon as is reasonably possible.